bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

 # Unresolved questions

-There are more about the tokens[offline token, expiry etc].But thats a different solution and is not considered here.
+1) There are more about the tokens[offline token, expiry etc].But thats a different solution and is not considered here.
+2) Should we do a POC on reverse proxy or how things are set up with WAM proxy?

 # Thanks

 This template is heavily based on the Vue, Golang, React, and other RFC templates.
 Thanks to those groups for allowing us to stand on their shoulders.